yext/search-core/docs/answers-core.verticalresults.querydurationmillis.md

 ## VerticalResults.queryDurationMillis property

-The duration of the query in milliseconds
+The duration of the query in milliseconds.

 <b>Signature:</b>